Cancer Council Australia: Dietary advice

-Cancer Council Australia advocates a diet rich in plant-based foods to prevent cancer such as at least two servings of fruit and five servings of vegetables, including legumes and at least four servings of whole grains per day.
+Cancer Council Australia recommends a diet rich in plant-based foods to prevent cancer such as at least two servings of fruit and five servings of vegetables, including legumes and at least four servings of whole grains per day.
 They also encourage people to consume at least two and a half servings of dairy products per day and at least two servings of oily fish per week.

+Cancer Council Australia advice people to limit their processed meat and red meat intake as they increase risk of bowel cancer.
+Cancer Council Australia has recognized the importance of vitamin D sufficiency but has hesitated to endorse specific guidelines on exposure to ultraviolet B from solar exposure.

 Events

 Australia's Biggest Morning Tea

 One of Cancer Council's major fundraisers is Australia's Biggest Morning Tea.
 On 26 May 2005, the event broke the Guinness Book of Records record for the "World's Largest Simultaneous Tea Party" with around 1 million Australians participating and supporting Cancer Council on the day.

 Daffodil Day

 Daffodil Day is the Australian Cancer Council's most iconic fund-raising event.
 It takes place in August each year.

 Junk Free June

-Junk Free June is a new, healthier, fundraiser, supporting Cancer Council Queensland's work in cancer research.
-Junk Free June encourages participants to give up junk food such as packaged snacks high in sugar, refined carbohydrates and trans fats.
+Junk Free June was a fundraiser held in 2016, prioritising healthy habits and supporting Cancer Council Queensland's work in cancer research.
+Junk Free June encouraged participants to give up junk food such as packaged snacks high in sugar, refined carbohydrates and trans fats.
 According to World Cancer Research Fund International, approximately one third of the most common cancers can be prevented through a nutritious diet and maintaining a healthy weight and regular physical activity.